mahamodul05/mahamodul05/README.md

 - 🤝 I’m looking to collaborate on: **Open-source AI/ML projects**, **Hackathons**
 - 🤖 Ask me about: **Data Science**, **AI/ML**, **Python**, **TensorFlow**
 - 📫 How to reach me: **mahamodul.aiub@gmail.com**
-- ⚡ Fun fact: **I’m also a huge fan of Football ⚽️ and enjoy playing!**

 <br>